vagiedd/Machine-Learning/README.md

 # MachineLearning-Matlab
 Homework and lectures to Standford’s Machine Learning class through Coursera.
+Each directory consisting of the exercise assignments contain the matlab functions for submition and a corresponding jupyter notebook that implements the methods in a python class.

 # Table of Contents
 1. [Linear Regression ex1](#Linear-Regression-ex1)